Maison Vet Clinic

 Energy Independence

 A 75kW DC bifacial solar array paired with 300kWh Sodium-Ion battery storage.
 No utility bills.
 No grid fragility.
-When wildfire events knock out regional power, the compound stays fully operational — a critical advantage for a medical facility.
+When wildfire events knock out regional power, the campus stays fully operational — a critical advantage for a medical facility.

 • 75kW DC ground-mount, bifacial solar